eco2-team/backend/docs/architecture/final-k8s-architecture.md

 sequenceDiagram
     actor User as 사용자
     participant App as Mobile App
-    participant Ingress as Nginx Ingress
+    participant ALB as AWS ALB
     participant WasteAPI as waste-service
     participant RMQ as RabbitMQ
     participant FastW as Fast Worker